Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Preliminaries

 or equivalently,

-The truth of this identity can be seen by exchanging $i_1$ and $i_2$ for each composition $I$ on any one side.
+This identity follows by exchanging $i_1$ and $i_2$ in every composition indexed on either side.
 This completes the proof. \end{proof}

 A \emph{PKP graph} is a $K$-chain of the form $P_{g+1}+K_a+P_{h+1}$.
 It has order $g+a+h$.
 A \emph{KKP graph} is a $K$-chain of the form $K_a+K_b+P_{h+1}$.
-It has order $a+b+h-1$. \citet[Theorems 5.3 and~5.4]{QTW24X} handled the chromatic symmetric functions of these graphs.
+It has order $a+b+h-1$. \citet[Theorems 5.3 and~5.4]{QTW26} obtained positive $e_I$-expansions for the chromatic symmetric functions of these graphs.
 Let